-In addition to the general qualifications required for admission to the Graduate School, candidates should normally hold an honours degree in engineering or computer related areas.
-It is desirable for candidates to submit their score in one or more of the following tests: TOEFL, GRE General Test, GCE O-Level.
-Such score is normally required of candidates who apply from overseas and are unable to attend an interview.
+In addition to the general qualifications required for admission to the Graduate School, candidates should normally have majored in engineering or computer related areas.
+It is desirable for candidates to submit their scores in one or more of the followings: TOEFL, GRE General Test, GCE O-Level in English.
+Such score is normally required for candidates who apply from overseas and are unable to attend interview.